 41Kokomo Private Island Fiji, Fiji

-This new ultra-luxury development on Yaukuve Island which we mentioned last year has also slipped to 2017.
-Planned as Fiji’s most exclusive hotel, Kokomo is a private island property accessible by a seaplane.
-The hotel will offer accommodation in luxurious beachfront villas built in the style of the local wood-and-straw huts (bures)—but with private swimming pools.
+This ultra-luxury development on Yaukuve Island is Fiji’s most exclusive hotel.
+Kokomo is a private island property accessible by a seaplane, with accommodation in luxurious beachfront villas built in the style of the local wood-and-straw huts (bures), with private swimming pools.

 Website: Kokomo Private Island Fiji.
 Opening: March 2017.
 Photos © Kokomo